 When you include images or other copyrighted work for educational or academic purposes, you can also help build a case for your use being fair if you consider the minimum resolution level and size that are needed to make your case.
 If you are including copyrighted work as evidence for an argument, you probably do not need a high resolution file and a full-page duplication for the evidence to be effective.
 You may also want to include arrows, highlights, or other graphic overlays to bring attention to particular details in the work as a kind of added commentary or analysis.

-If you want to secure permissions to include media or other resources in a thesis or dissertation, set up an appointment with the Scholarly Communication & Publishing Librarian.
+If you want to secure permissions to include media or other resources in a thesis or dissertation, set up an appointment with the Research Impact & Open Access Librarian.

 If you have published an article, and want to reuse it as a chapter in your thesis or dissertation, check the journal's website for any directions to authors or author FAQs.
 You most likely don't own the copyright to your article, and if you don't, you must seek permission to reuse the article as a chapter--unless it is under a license, such as a Creative Commons license, that permits reuse.
 Most journals or publishers will state how they want to be credited, or list special requirements you must meet, in order to reuse the article as a chapter in a thesis or dissertation.

 There are also issues of responsible authorship at stake.
 It is not enough to cite your previously-published article if you are reprinting most of it.
 Readers need to know that your chapter and your article both present the same findings from the same study.
 Researchers doing a literature review or meta-analysis should not be misled into thinking that you conducted two different studies that resulted in similar findings.